Whatever it is, I think the greatest advertisement of all time:

 - Raymond & Rubicam ran ads in Fortune for 40 years; Ogilvy singled this one out for praise

 But it’s the copy that is so remarkable.
 Firstly, it sets Rubicam & Young up as the ultimate authority, on par with Webster’s, on the concept of impact in advertising.
+How can you be a thought leader if you are not the authority on a word that’s a big part of your business?

 In doing so, it presents prospective clients with a very compelling offer, IMPACT: